CeruleanG/Linux/projet_1/README.md

 The calculator detects following errors:

-   a void value as either a or b
+   -a void value as either a or b

-   a non arthmetic operator symbol ($ for an example)
+   -a non arthmetic operator symbol ($ for an example)

-   divided by 0
+   -divided by 0